 AWARNING Exhaust gases are deadly.
 Inhalation of exhaust gas can result in severe personal injury or death.
 Be sure the compartment is sealed tightly to prevent entrance of deadly exhaust gas into the vehicle coach.

 To minimize noise, line the entire genset compartment (except the compartment floor) with a 1/2 to 1 inch (12.7 to 25.4 mm) thickness of self-extinguishing acoustical material, rated for 250° F (121° C) minimum.
 Adjust the compartment height, width and depth dimensions to fit the acoustical material.
-See Figures 4-1 and 4-2.
+See Figures 4-1 and 4-2 for drip pan dimensions.

 A combination of materials works better than a single material to reduce noise.
-For example, a sheet of dense material and a layer of acoustical foam is more effective than either alone.
-Insulation must not reduce the minimum clearances specified in Figure 4-2, to meet UL, ANSI and CSA insulation temperature rise limits for recreational vehicles.
+For example, composite materials are more effective than foam alone.
+Insulation must not reduce the minimum clearances specified in Figures 4-3 and 4-4, to meet ANSI and CSA insulation temperature rise limits for recreational vehicles.

-AWARNING Hot engine parts can ignite insulation materials if too close, resulting in fire which can cause severe personal injury or death.
+AWARNING Hot engine parts can ignite some insulation materials if too close, resulting in fire which can cause severe personal injury or death.
 Insulation must not reduce the specified minimum clearances.